A Saturation-Based Optimal Velocity Model for Traffic Flow Dynamics: Numerical Illustration

 \subsection{Trajectory and velocity plots}

-Initial conditions consist of uniform spacing $b=L/N$ with a small perturbation added to the first car position.
-The resulting unwrapped trajectories $x_n(t)$ and velocities $v_n(t)$ are recorded for all cars.
-As in the original study, we display a subset of evenly spaced vehicles to illustrate the collective behavior.
-Figure~\ref{fig:hybrid-trajectories-allcars} shows that in the stable case the trajectories remain nearly parallel and the perturbation decays, whereas in the unstable case nonlinear stop-and-go waves emerge.
+Initial conditions consist of uniform spacing $b=L/N$, together with a small perturbation applied to the position of the first vehicle.
+We record the unwrapped trajectories $x_n(t)$ and velocities $v_n(t)$ for all vehicles.
+As in~\cite{Bando1995}, a subset of vehicles is displayed to highlight the collective behavior.

+Figure~\ref{fig:hybrid-trajectories-allcars} shows that in the stable case the trajectories remain nearly parallel, and the perturbation decays.
+In contrast, when $a < a^\ast$ the disturbance grows and develops into nonlinear stop-and-go waves, consistent with the eigenvalue analysis.

-For clearer observation of the traffic jam dynamics, we include in~\ref{app:longtraj} an additional unstable simulation extended to $t=300$, where the stop-and-go pattern is more pronounced.
+For clarity, an extended unstable simulation up to $t=300$ is provided in~\ref{app:longtraj}, where the persistence and propagation of the stop-and-go structure are more evident.

-In Fig.~\ref{fig:velocities_10cars}, we report the velocity evolution $v_n(t)$ for a subset of representative cars under both stable and unstable regimes.
-In the stable case, the velocities remain close to equilibrium, exhibiting only small oscillations that gradually decay over time.
-At $t=0$, all cars start from a velocity near the equilibrium value $v_n(0) \approx 0.97$, and this remains nearly uniform across the fleet.
-By contrast, in the unstable case, although the initial velocity is also uniform across cars, it starts at a lower value $v_n(0) \approx 0.46$.
-The perturbation then amplifies with time, leading to the formation of pronounced stop-and-go waves.
-Notably, the velocities never reach zero; vehicles slow down considerably but do not come to a complete stop, which is consistent with the smooth form of the optimal velocity function \( V(\Delta x) = \tanh(\Delta x) \).
-These results confirm that this choice, with the same parameters as before, correctly reproduces the bifurcation between stable and unstable traffic flow dynamics.
+Figure~\ref{fig:velocities_10cars} reports the velocity evolution $v_n(t)$ for representative vehicles.
+In the stable case, velocities remain close to the equilibrium value $v_n(0) \approx 0.97$ (normalized by $v_{\max}$), with small oscillations that gradually decay.
+In the unstable case, although the initial velocities are uniform, $v_n(0) \approx 0.46$, the perturbation amplifies and produces the characteristic oscillatory pattern of stop-and-go waves.

-It is worth emphasizing, however, that the $\tanh$--based optimal velocity function prevents vehicles from ever reaching a full stop.
-This feature, already noted in the original formulation by Bando et al.~\cite{Bando1995}, may limit the model’s ability to capture realistic jammed states in which cars come to rest.
-As highlighted in subsequent reviews~\cite{Helbing2001,Nagatani2002}, several modified OVM-type models have introduced sharper or cutoff forms of $V(\Delta x)$ to address this limitation, allowing cars to stop under dense traffic conditions~\cite{Jiang2001,Li2012}.
+A notable feature is that the velocities never drop to zero.
+This is consistent with the smooth hyperbolic tangent optimal velocity function \( V(\Delta x)=\tanh(\Delta x), \) which does not strictly enforce full stops at small headways.
+As noted in~\cite{Bando1995}, this behavior is typical of tanh-based OVM formulations and motivates later variants that introduce cutoffs or piecewise definitions to allow $V(\Delta x)=0$ under dense congestion \cite{Helbing2001,Nagatani2002,Jiang2001}.